MT4113/MT4113-A2-TeamH/README.md

 - [Link to script for the Testing of the EM algorithm, including the function that generates simulated data sets](https://github.com/eirenjacobson/MT4113-A2-TeamH/blob/master/Scripts/Testing%20EM.R)

 **Demonstrating that implementing the EM algorithm with similar data sets** For comparison, first it will be demonstrated with the original data set "x".
-This gives the output:
+The function imp.test.em(x) gives the output:
 $classResult
 [1] "All outputs in form expected."